terraform-ibm-modules/terraform-ibm-powervs-sap/submodules/power_sap_instance_init/README.md

-# Module pvs-instance-sap-init-sles
+# Module power_sap_instance_init

 This module configures the PVS instance and prepares the system for SAP installation.
 - Configure Forward Proxy
-- SUSE Registration
+- SUSE/RHEL Registration
 - Install Packages
 - Run ansible galaxy roles

 Note: prerequisite The bastion host must be running SQUID proxy server with 3128 port open.
-If squid server is not on bastion host, then pass the squid server public and private ips to variables `input_bastion_public_ip` and `input_bastion_private_ip`
+If squid server is not on bastion host, then pass the squid server public and private ips to variables `access_host_or_ip` and `target_server_ips`

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements